jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/wing_segment_v0/README.md

 ## Task 2 - Send Node Status

-Sends a [Node Status](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/) message onto the CAN bus.
+Sends a UAVCAN Node Status message onto the CAN bus.
 Required by each UAVCAN node at least once every second.

 ### Node Status